bitcointokenbtct/Masternode-Setup-Guide/README.md

 First the basic requirements:

 1. 10,000 BTCT
-1. A main computer (your everyday computer) – This will run the Bitcoin Token Core control wallet, hold your collateral 10,000 BTCT and can be opened and closed without affecting the masternode.
+1. A main computer (your everyday computer) – This will run the BitcoinToken Core control wallet, hold your collateral 10,000 BTCT and can be opened and closed without affecting the masternode.
 1. Masternode Server (VPS Suggested – The wallet daemon that will be on 24/7).
 1. A unique IP address for your VPS / Remote wallet.